GregatGit/todos-lab/README.md

 You can see it running [here](https://gregatgit.github.io/todos-lab/) This was practice to quickly set up a todo list with react, hooks and redux.

-I then implement Material-ui into the project.
+I then implemented Material-ui into the project.

 When there are no more todos on the list or they are all done the top bar turns green.